abagramian/RoomMate/README.md

 <img src="/logo-designs/roommate_keyhole.png" alt="RoomMate" width="300"/>
 <!--  have to figure out how to crop the picture to look more presentable -->

+#### Join us in learning React!
+We created this project as an opportunity to learn relevant technologies that we never had a chance to learn, like React and Firebase.

 #### Your best mate for planning your future room at RPI!
 RoomMate is a web-application project that serves as a utility for RPI students to customize the layout of their dorm room.
 Users will have the flexibility to collaboratively use a drag and drop functionality to arrange preset furniture items on the canvas.